Topic

 try await Saga(input: "content", output: "deploy")

-// All markdown files within the "articles" subfolder will be parsed to html,
+// All Markdown files within the "articles" subfolder will be parsed to html,

 // using `ArticleMetadata` as the item's metadata type.